inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 We will use all these parameters together.

-If you want to distribute the 100% width of the column into
+If we want to distribute the 100% width of the column into
 * G% on the left exclusively for blue
 * D% on the right exclusively for green
 * and therefore 100-(G+D) percent in the middle for a green-blue mixture,